 Like Middletown's charter, the Delaware Constitution also requires candidates for state senator and state representative to prove that they have lived in the district they're seeking to represent when filing to run for the office.

-Page 2 of 2 - The state constitution also specifically states that elected members of both bodies be an "inhabitant" of their districts during the last year of their term "unless he or she shall have been absent on the public business of the United States or of this State."
+The state constitution also specifically states that elected members of both bodies be an "inhabitant" of their districts during the last year of their term "unless he or she shall have been absent on the public business of the United States or of this State."

 Delaware Elections Commissioner Elaine Manlove said the state department of elections typically examines driver's licenses, voter registration or household bills to verify residency.